-James Cartlidge: To ask the Secretary of State for Communities and Local Government, what steps the Government is taking to encourage the fitting of solar panels where appropriate to private sector new-build homes.
+James Cartlidge: To ask the Secretary of State for Environment, Food and Rural Affairs, what steps he is taking to support the arable sector as the UK prepares to leave the EU.

-James Cartlidge: To ask the Secretary of State for Environment, Food and Rural Affairs, what estimate he has made of the amount of waste water being released from residential and non-residential boats.
+James Cartlidge: To ask the Secretary of State for Environment, Food and Rural Affairs, what assessment he has made of the economic value of grain to the UK’s food supply chain.

 James Cartlidge: I am unaccustomed to being called this early in a debate; it is something of an inversion of the norm.
 First, I want to respond to the hon.
 Member for Glenrothes (Peter Grant), as it takes a brass neck for the SNP Front-Bench spokesman to complain about the over-centralisation of this country when it is a system that massively benefits his constituents, and in particular his party as it does...

 James Cartlidge: I thank my right hon.
 Friend for that intervention.
 The way I would put it—which is kind of what he is saying—is that the fall in numbers does not, of itself, drive the social behaviours that cause a change in crime, but clearly, in an ideal world, we would have more officers to deal with it.
 It is a question of how we respond to the situation.
 In terms of the primary causal...

 James Cartlidge: I would be more than happy for them to pay more.
 The idea that the poorest cannot afford 50p extra a month on their precept to get a police officer—the point is that it would be a choice for the community.
 Many communities would not choose to have parish policing or direct policing, but it is a new option for them.

 James Cartlidge: I will take one last intervention, Madam Deputy Speaker, because you will be pleased to know that I will then be concluding.